 There is a missing piece of the puzzle that without it none of this could be done.
 Throughout this process we have been working on the pixels of the image, this is known as image space.
 With an image of 512x512 pixels and RGB colors we would have a space of 786432 dimensions (3x512x512), something that you could not run on your home computer.

-The solution to this is to use a latent diffusion model (LDM).
+The solution to this is to use latent space, hence latent diffusion model (LDM).
 Instead of working on such a large space, it is first compressed to a latent space that is 64 times smaller (3x64x64).

 You may be wondering how it is possible to compress the information of an image into something 64 times smaller without losing detail.
 This is possible because we don't need all the information.
 It is common for a photograph of a person to show a face, two eyes, a nose, a mouth, etc. Instead of storing all the information of an image, it works with common and relevant features to represent the image in the most efficient way possible.
 This information is stored in the form of numbers in a tensor of size 3x64x64.

-A variational autoencoder (VAE) is a type of neural network that converts an image into a tensor in latent space (encoder) or a tensor into an image (decoder).
+A variational autoencoder (VAE) is a type of neural network that converts an image into a tensor in latent space (encoder) or a tensor in latent space into an image (decoder).

 All the processes we have seen in the reverse diffusion technique take place in latent space.
 This changes the process at two points: